psychemedia/island-storynotes/worsley/richard_easy.md

 Lord Cowes: ot Do not be alarmed

-sir Richard, the lady speaks metaphorically ; she does not mean the borns upon their heads, unless they were tipt with gold, and every gentleman has too much honour to suffer that---she means the cornucepia f their purses.— their lands and tenements.“
+sir Richard, the lady speaks metaphorically; she does not mean the borns upon their heads, unless they were tipt with gold, and every gentleman has too much honour to suffer that---she means the cornucepia f their purses.— their lands and tenements."

 sir Charles. * Ay, that indeed is different; or elle it t would be develish 75 bard